 - Borrowers may request a waiver of the continued employment requirement if termination of employment was involuntary and not for cause.
 Waivers may be requested with any required documentation and must be approved by The Partnership’s Executive Board.

-- Borrowers may be able to refinance and the Partnership can subordinate its loan under certain conditions.
+- Borrowers may not be able to obtain a HELOC, but they may be able to refinance and the Partnership can subordinate its loan under certain conditions.
 Please review the refinancing policy HERE.

 Homebuyers are required to enter into a Right of First Refusal agreement that provides The Partnership a 30-day opportunity to purchase the house if the homebuyer decides to sell or transfer the home within ten years of the home purchase.
 If The Partnership decides not to purchase the home, the homebuyer is encouraged to engage in good-faith negotiations to sell to buyers who will use the home as their primary residence.